 What is a NEET Candidate?

 NEET stands for Not in Education, Employment or Training.
-This most commonly refers to a young person who has left full time education and is looking for work, but has been so far unsuccessful.
+This most commonly refers to a young person who has left full-time education and is looking for work but has so far been unsuccessful.

 Benefits of Employing a NEET Candidate